-Stress Free Families: This program works collaboratively with Social Services by providing resources and early mental health interventions to remove risk factors for social and emotional problems in "stressed families" who have been found to have risk factors for child abuse/neglect, emotional suffering, mental health problems, and unhealthy patterns of behavior.
+Stress Free Families: This program works collaboratively with Social Services Agency by providing resources and early mental health interventions to address risk factors for social and emotional problems in "stressed families" who have been investigated for child abuse/neglect.
+Families are referred directly from the Social Services Agency.

-Survivor Support: program provides support for those who have lost a loved one to suicide and educates the community on suicide prevention and intervention.
+Survivor Support: This program provides support for those who have lost a loved one to suicide and educates the community on suicide prevention and intervention.
 These services include outreach, crisis support, bereavement groups, individual support, and training.